Configuring Phase Noise

 X Correlation Factor - Sets the number of times for the cross correlation.
 S960301xB SSA-X Signal Source Analyzer advanced features is required.

 Fast XCORR Mode - Make the measurement speed faster by optimizing the acquisition.
 When user XCORR =1, the behavior is same as the normal XCORR mode.
 The segment xcorr number is different from the normal XCORR mode.
-The first and second segment xcorr will be xN when user XCORR is N. In the other segment which is far from the carrier, xcorr will be x(1+0.25N) to reduce the measurement time. e.g) segment xcorr is 100 @user xcorr=1 will be 125 @user xcorr=2.
+The first and second segment xcorr will be xN when user XCORR is N. This is also applied to segments from 1 MHz to 10 MHz.
+In the other segment, xcorr will be 0.75*X+0.25*X*N to reduce the measurement time. e.g) segment xcorr is 100 @user xcorr=1 will be 125 @user xcorr=2.
 The max of segment xcorr is 2e8.

 Allan Variance - Tau of AVAR and ADEV: